 Tasmanian City Council votes

-We are tracking the council votes and debates for projects/changes which impact on bike riding and have included all the decisions we are aware of in this recent council term.
+We are tracking the votes of our city councils and debates for projects/changes which impact on bike riding and have included all the decisions we are aware of in this recent council term.

-Tasmania’s councils were last elected in October 2018 to serve four-year terms, so the next elections are due in 2022.
-The exception to this was Glenorchy City Council which held elections in January 2018, but will be back in step with other councils for the elections in 2022.
+Tasmania’s councils were last elected in October 2022 to serve four-year terms, so the next elections are due in 2026.

 Clarence City Council